-Back muscle pain or its aliases: pulled back muscle, back muscle spasm, torn back muscle or back muscle strain, is very common.
+Back muscle pain or its many aliases: pulled back muscle, muscular back pain, back muscle spasm, torn back muscle or back muscle strain, is widespread.

-In fact, back muscle pain is the most common source of back pain.
-The good news is, that it is also one of the quickest to heal and rehabilitate.
+Back muscle pain is the most common source of back pain.
+The good news is that it is also one of the quickest to heal and rehabilitate.

 What Causes Back Muscle Pain?

-Most causes of low back pain are muscle, ligament or joint related.
-Commonly, these back injuries are caused by muscular strains, ligament sprains and joint dysfunction, particularly when pain arises suddenly during or following physical loading of your spine.
+Most causes of low back pain are muscle, ligament or joint-related.
+Commonly, back muscular strains, ligament sprains and joint dysfunction occur suddenly during or following physical loading of your spine.
 Muscle fatigue, excessive loads, high speeds or poor lifting postures are the most common causes.

-The causes of simple back pain are numerous but roughly fall into the following categories.
+The causes of back pain are numerous but roughly fall into the following categories.